Why Is My Gaming PC So Loud?

 The first possible source is the power supply.

 If your power supply fan is unusually loud, there is a good chance it may be overheating.
 Check inside the case and around the back of the computer.
-The power supply is the box where the power cable plugs into on a desktop computer.
+The power supply is the "box" that the power cable plugs into on a desktop computer.

 Is it covered with dust or pet hair?
-Dust buildup can restrict airflow and cause the cooling fan inside the power supply to work much harder.
+Debris can restrict airflow, forcing the cooling fan inside the power supply to work harder.

-The safest way to clean a power supply is to disconnect the cables connecting it to the motherboard and other devices, then carefully use compressed air to blow out the dust.
+The safest way to clean a power supply is to disconnect the cables connecting it to the motherboard and carefully bloiwing it out with compressed air.

-A dirty GPU heat sink or fan can cause temperatures to rise, forcing the cooling system to work harder and become louder.
+A dirty video card heat sink or fan can cause temperatures to rise.
+This also forces the cooling system to work harder and become louder.
 Dust buildup can dramatically reduce cooling efficiency.

 If the GPU fan is clean but still excessively loud, the graphics card may require new thermal paste, or the cooling fan itself could be failing and need replacement.

-The third major source of noise is the CPU cooling system.
+A third major source of noise is the CPU cooling fan.

 If the sound appears to be coming from the processor area, open the case and inspect the CPU cooler and heat sink.